 The Doctor, Jo and the Brigadier must move quickly to find the answers, for the death toll is already rising and the gestation period of the maggots down the mine is coming to an end…

-This story marked the final appearance of Katy Manning as Jo Grant in the TV series”Doctor Who” She has returned to the role in the 2008 audio story The Doll of Death and in the 2010 series of The Sarah Jane Adventures; Death of the Doctor.
+This story marked the final appearance of Katy Manning as Jo Grant in the series”Doctor Who” She has returned to the role in the 2008 audio story The Doll of Death and in the 2010 series of The Sarah Jane Adventures, Death of the Doctor.
 She also voices the character Iris Wildthyme in several audio stories.

-- The Seventh Doctor will meet a parallel version of Jo in Blood Heat, and the Eighth Doctor will meet her and the Third Doctorin The Eight Doctors, though she doesn’t know who he is then.
-She will later aids the Eighth Doctor and Sam to try and restore all of human history in Genocide.
+the Seventh Doctor will meet a parallel version of Jo in Blood Heat, and the Doctor will meet her and the Third Doctorin The Eight Doctors, though she doesn’t know who he is then.
+She will later aids The Doctor and Sam to try and restore all of human history in Genocide.

 Curiously enough, BOSS is remarkably like the First Doctor’s old adversary, WOTAN (Will Operating Though ANalogue) from The War Machines.

 Order the DVD